 7: Remove it after the seeds get black and add some turmeric powder, then immediately pour it in choila

-8: Add some chopped green garlic shoots and chopped ginger-garlic along with 5 tbsp of mustard oil and then mix it properly with hands.
-There is a popular saying that the real taste is in hands.
+8: Add some chopped green garlic shoots and chopped ginger-garlic along with 5 tbsp of mustard oil and then mix it properly with your hands.
+There is a famous saying that the real taste is in the hands.

 9: And it’s ready to serve 🙂